Safeguarding children and vulnerable adults

-If you think a child or young person under the age of 18 has been or is being abused by a person in a position of trust, contact the County Council's Allegations Officer.
+If you think a child or young person under the age of 18 has been or is being abused by a person in a position of trust, contact Hampshire County Council's Children's Services Department.

 To report your concerns or to talk to a duty social worker regarding vulnerable adults call HantsDirect (Hampshire County Council Adult Services):

 - during office hours - 0300 555 1386